Explore the Tahoe National Forest

 We invite you to explore these special places, keeping in mind that this is a popular forest.
 Interstate 80 enables easy access from San Francisco, Sacramento, and Reno in just an hour or two.
 With this access comes responsibility; please do your part to help keep the Forest clean and healthy.

 Granite Chief Wilderness straddles the Sierra Nevada crest and is especially scenic with rugged granite cliffs, alpine meadows, and dense pockets of fir.
-It includes the headwaters of the North Fork American Wild and Scenic River.
+It includes the headwaters of the Middle Fork of the American River.
 Snow is often found year round with elevations ranging from 6,000 to 9,000 ft.
-The Pacific Crest Trails bisects the Wilderness.
+The Pacific Crest Trail bisects the Wilderness.

 North Fork American Wild and Scenic River was Congressionally designated in 1978 as a Wild and Scenic river.
 Many non-motorized trails extend into the steep canyon from both the north and south rims.
 Often the western-most trails are accessible during late fall or spring when much of the Forest is snow covered.
 This is a beautiful river to explore.